 What is exit tax?

-Exit tax is paid by someone who meets any of the three requirements below, making them a covered expatriate.
+Exit tax is paid by someone who meets any of the three tests below, making them a covered expatriate.

 Meet any one of these three tests and you’ll be deemed a “Covered Expatriate”

-- Tax liability test is someone whose average annual tax liability for the last five years was $171,000 or more.
+- Tax liability test is someone whose average annual tax liability for the last five years was $172,000 (for 2021) or more.

-- Net worth test is someone whose net worth on the date of expatriation was $2 million dollars or more.
-This includes the value of any property, cash, if they are the beneficiary of a trust and includes any retirement funds that they may receive at a future date from their new country of residence.
+- Net worth testis someone whose net worth on the date of expatriation was $2 million or more.
+This includes the value of any property, cash, beneficial interest in a trust and includes any retirement funds that they may receive at a future date from their new country of residence.
 For mortgaged properties only the equity is calculated into the net worth test.

-- Certification test is when the taxpayer has failed to submit Form 8854 as evidence of IRS compliance for the preceding 5 years.
+- Certification test is when the taxpayer has failed to certify in a Form 8854 that they have complied with all Federal tax obligations for the preceding 5 years.

 How to overcome the complication of having failed to submit tax returns for 5 years prior to renunciation?